 Rachel is a Consultant Clinical Psychologist and has over 20 years’ experience working with children, young people and their families across the health, social care, education and voluntary sectors.
 She has managed a number of community and specialist CAMHS teams and is currently an Associate Clinical Director at the Tavistock and Portman NHS Foundation Trust.

 Trained in the scientist-practitioner model, Rachel is committed to delivering and developing interventions and services that are evidence-informed.
 Rachel actively promotes and encourages shared decision making to ensure collaborative practice with children, young people and their parents or carers.

-Ilse is the senior research assistant for the national i-THRIVE programme and has been working on i-THRIVE from the very beginning.
+Ilse is the Research Officer for the national i-THRIVE programme and has been working on i-THRIVE from the very beginning.
 Ilse is responsible for managing the i-THRIVE Community of Practice, ensuring that we are aware of how sites are progressing with their i-THRIVE implementation and identifying where support may be needed.
 She is also responsible for developing the i-THRIVE Toolkit which will help sites to take a structured, evidence-based approach to implementation.